-The Bible teaches us that money can make slaves of us in all sorts of ways.
-Some of those ways are overt; others, like selfishness, are sneaky and difficult to see… unless you’re willing to take a hard, honest look at yourself.
+The Bible teaches that money can make slaves of us in all sorts of ways.
+Some of those ways are overt.
+Others, like selfishness, are sneaky and difficult to see… unless you’re willing to take a hard, honest look at yourself.

 Selfishness can creep into your attitudes and make a slave of you from inside your own heart.

-You may think that you’re a good person, and that you’re handling your money well.
-But if you don’t make a conscious effort to be giving and unselfish, selfishness can creep into your attitudes and make a slave of you from inside your own heart.
+Truth is, it’s a lot easier to be selfish with our money than it is to generous.
+If you don’t make a conscious effort to be a giver, selfishness can creep into your attitudes and make a slave of you from inside your own heart.

 1) You think the world owes you something.

-You believe that you’re talented, special, and should be rewarded for your extraordinary gifts and abilities.
-You grew up surrounded by comfort and a high standard of living, and you expect to enjoy that same luxury throughout your life.
-When you encounter challenges, you feel as though the world is being unfair to you.
-You have an eagle eye for seeing injustice being done to you, but you are blind to the injustices taking place in the world around you.
+You believe that you’re special and should be rewarded for your extraordinary gifts and abilities.
+Maybe you grew up surrounded by comfort and a high standard of living, and you expect that same luxury throughout your life.
+When you encounter challenges, you feel that the world is being unfair to you.
+You have a keen eye for injustice being done to you, but you are blind to the injustices taking place in the world around you.

 2) You use relationships to get, not to give.

-You’re constantly looking to your family members to give you things, help you with problems and meet your needs… but you rarely show up to help them in the same ways that they help you.
-You’re strategic — some might say conniving — in the way you chose your friends.
-You build relationships with people that you think can benefit you or help you get ahead.
-You don’t have time for anyone who isn’t of use to you.
-And you have no problem abandoning old friendships if flashier, more lucrative opportunities come along.
+You’re constantly looking to your family members to give you things, help you with problems and meet your needs.
+But you rarely show up to help them in the same ways that they help you.
+You’re strategic in the way you chose your friends.
+You build relationships with people who can benefit you or help you get ahead.
+You don’t have time for anyone who isn’t useful to you.
+And you have no problem abandoning old friendships if better opportunities come along.

-3) You’re oblivious to those in need around you.
+3) You’re ignore those in need around you.

-You spend so much time thinking about your own life, needs and opportunities that you don’t really recognize the needs of people around you.
-You don’t really know anyone who is struggling financially, and you never visit the part of town where you might see real poverty.
+You spend so much time thinking about your own life that you don’t recognize the needs of people around you.
+Nobody you know is struggling financially, and you never visit the part of town where you might see real poverty.
 When you see images of poverty in the media, you turn the page, change the channel or mute the sound.
-And when the topic of the poor in your community comes up in conversation, you’re quick to blame them for their own problems, and slow to consider what you could do to help them.
+And when you do thing about people less fortunately than you, you’re quick to blame them for their own problems and slow to consider what you could do to help them.

 4) You justify your lack of generosity.

-You know that giving is a good thing, but also think that you have good reasons for not doing it.
-You believe that your particular life challenges and extenuating circumstances excuse you from God’s commandments of generosity.
-You tell yourself that you’ll start giving once you get that next raise, finish saving money for your next home, or get the kids out of the house.
-There are plenty of other people out there to give, you tell yourself, so it’s okay to let them carry the burden of caring for other people.
-You have enough burdens to carry for yourself.
+You know giving is a good thing but also think you have good reasons for not doing it.
+In your mind, the particular challenges of your challenges excuse you from God’s commandments of generosity.
+You tell yourself you’ll start giving once you get that next raise, finish saving money for your next home or get the kids off to college.
+There are plenty of other people out there to give, so it’s okay to let them care for others.
+You have enough trouble of your own.

 5) You give publicly.

-You don’t have any problem giving money away — in fact, you love the way that it makes you feel, and you love it when other people know exactly how generous you’re being.
-You attend every fundraiser and charity auction that you can, and you’re excited about the visibility and opportunities that might come about when others see what a kindhearted person you are.
-Your ultimate dream would be to have a public building named in your honor because you gave so much money toward having it built.
+You don’t have any problem giving money away — in fact, you love the way that it makes you feel.
+And you love it when other people know exactly how generous you’re being.
+You attend every fundraiser and charity auction you can, and you’re excited about the visibility and opportunities that might come about when others see how a kind you are.
+Your dream of having a public building named in your honor because you gave so much money toward having it built.

 If you recognize yourself any of those descriptions, it’s a clue that selfish motivations may be controlling you more than you’d like to admit.
-I would know: I’ve found myself stuck in each of those attitudes at one time or another.
+I’ve found myself stuck in each of those attitudes at one time or another.
 Money and selfishness are a powerful cocktail that can lead my heart to some dark places.

 God’s purpose for you is to be generous, compassionate and selfless.

 Hope is not lost, though.
-God’s purpose for you is to be generous, to be compassionate and to be selfless.
-If you begin by obeying Him in the things He asks you to do — tithe, care for the poor, show generosity to friends and neighbors — He will change your heart and set you free from the slavery of selfishness.
+God made you to be generous, compassionate and selfless.
+If you commit yourself to the things He asks you to do, He will change your heart and set you free from the slavery of selfishness.